MattGrol/CTF/X-MAS CTF 2020/Web/PHP Master/PHP_Master.md

 # Challenge
-Connecting to the Web Application, the webpage returned is:
+Connecting to the Web Application, the HTML page returned contains the following PHP code:
 ```php

 <?php